kelltom/OS-Bot-COLOR/README.md

 **TODO: Add full list of built-in functions users should use.**

 # Creating an Executable
-Making this project into an executable is kind of a pain.
-Due to some issues with dependencies like CustomTkinter, it's not possible to build this project into a *single-file executable*, however, a directory-based executable can be made.
+Making this project into an executable is kind of tedious.
+Due to some issues with dependencies, it's not possible to build this project into a single-file executable, however, a directory-based executable can be made.

 1. In the terminal, navigate to the directory containing the project.
 2. Ensure the venv is activated (see the top of this README).